Private postgraduate doctors threaten strike over allowance increase

 He explained that, as a result, the doctors cannot meet the cost of living with the current salary as commodity prices have gone up significantly.

-Major Abdul Wahab urged, "The government should accept their demands and help them focus on their medical services.
+Maj (retd) Abdul Wahab urged, "The government should accept their demands and help them focus on their medical services".